 open/close all folders

-- Asu no Yoichi! has a variant of this (Ayame likes Youichi who is kind of a pervert but seems to prefer Ibuki)
+- Samurai Harem: Asu no Yoichi has a variant of this (Ayame likes Youichi who is kind of a pervert but seems to prefer Ibuki)

-- School Rumble has a one-sided variant: Yakumo likes Harima who likes Tenma (Yakumo's sister)
+- School Rumble has a one-sided variant: Yakumo likes Harima who likes Yakumo's sister Tenma.

 - RahXephon has a more serious example with Megumi and Haruka both liking Ayato.
 Megumi later decides to back off.

-- In fact, there's a recursive example (two of the characters are in both love triangles) kinda, sorta with Dr. Kisaragi and Ayato, who are clones, both loving Haruka
+- In fact, there's a recursive example (two of the characters are in both love triangles) kinda, sorta with Dr. Kisaragi and Ayato, who are clones, both loving Haruka.
+At the end, Haruka and Ayato get back together.

-- Infinite Ryvius spoiler:This is the origin of the Cain and Abel feud of Yuki and Kouji Aiba; they had both fallen for the same woman (implied to be Aoi), and Kouji bows out for both their sakes when he finds out.
+- Infinite Ryvius has this as the origin of the Cain and Abel feud of Yuki and Kouji Aiba; they had both fallen for the same woman (implied to be Aoi), and Kouji bows out for both their sakes when he finds out.
 Yuki takes that as an insult to the woman, and his disgust for his brother lasts for most of the series.

 - At one point in the D.N.Angel anime, both Risa and Riku are in love with Niwa.
 (With the added complication of Dark being in love with...
 One of them.
 It's complicated.)